GeoGuideProject/geoguide/README.md

 #### Use python 3.X.X

-#### To run the tool, first install all requirements using pip, before call gunicorn web server or app.py:
+#### To run the tool, first install all requirements using pip, Then run gunicorn web server or app.py:

 ```shell
 #Instaling requirements: